 The Scheme being open ended, the Units are not proposed to be listed on any stock exchange and no transfer facility on the exchange is provided.
-However, the Trustee reserves the right to list the units as and when openend Schemes are permitted to be listed under the Regulations, and if the Trustee considers it necessary in the interest of unit holders of the Scheme.
+However, the Trustee reserves the right to list the units as and when open-end Schemes are permitted to be listed under the Regulations, and if the Trustee considers it necessary in the interest of unit holders of the Scheme.

-• Redemption:
+Redemption:

 The Unit Holder has the option to request for Redemption either in amount in rupees or in number of Units.
 In case the request for Redemption specifies both, i.e. amount in rupees as well the number of Units to be redeemed, then the latter will be considered as the redemption request and redemption will be processed accordingly.
 The minimum redemption amount shall be 'any amount' or 'any number of units' as requested by the investor at the time of redemption request.
-The Trustees have authorized the AMC to suo moto redeem such fractional balance units (less than 1 unit), on periodic basis across all schemes, as and when decided by the AMC.
-Units can be redeemed (sold back to the Fund) at the Redemption Price during the Ongoing Offer Period.
-If an investor has purchased Units of a Scheme on more than one Business Day the Units will be redeemed on a first-in-first-out basis.
-If multiple Purchases are made on the same day, the Purchase appearing earliest in the account statement will be redeemed first.